-This particular problem was very interesting not only from technical perspective.
+This particular problem was very interesting not only from a technical perspective.
 It was related to something very popular at the time.
 It was about 3D printing.

 Everything could go wrong in this example of Rapid Prototyping.
-Technical difficulties, inability to find right solutions for the problem given, pressure of time.
+Technical difficulties, inability to find the right solutions for the problem given, the pressure of time.
 Yeah, that last one was worse.
 Only nine days, eight if you won’t count the day we negotiated the terms.
 The information that you’ll be able to print the bracelet was already released in all press materials regarding the event.
 It was featured as the most interesting attraction there.
-That was a thought call, but we knew that if we let them down they won’t find help anywhere else.
+That was a tough call, but we knew that if we let them down they won’t find help anywhere else.

 I’m not the person who like to disappoint others – especially our clients.
 We decided to do it!

-There where a lot of trials to find the right solutions, to compose the application in the way that won’t require from us to write it completely by ourselves, to cope with the pressure of time.
+There were a lot of trials to find the right solutions, to compose the application in the way that won’t require from us to write it completely by ourselves, to cope with the pressure of time.

 The final app was ready on time.
 Not properly tested (at least not as we’d like it to be), but fully completed was used on the event.
 Supporting it was a lot of stress as we did a lot of fixes live.
-Luckily no of the errors had direct effect on users experience and the whole event was a complete success.
+Luckily no of the errors had a direct effect on users experience and the whole event was a complete success.

 Our customer was so happy that since then we are getting a lot of similar, uncommon problems to solve by their recommendation.

-Website that need to be fixed in few days or the contract will be breached, 3d models that does not like to be rendered properly in web browser but cannot be converted to right format by any software available, software to monitor performance of tailor shop employees delivered in less then a week or one of my favourites – very simple chrome extension that automates drop-shipping process that finally became project of a large web platform that we are already working on.
+Website that needs to be fixed in few days or the contract will be breached, 3d models that does not like to be rendered properly in web browser but cannot be converted to right format by any software available, software to monitor performance of tailor shop employees delivered in less than a week or one of my favourites – very simple chrome extension that automates drop-shipping process that finally became project of a large web platform that we are already working on.

 All those projects were challenges.
 All of them were also a success.
 Caused us a lot of stress, sleepless nights with code, but a lot of fun too.
-In fact we like the satisfaction they gave that much that we decided to not only do it from time to time.
-We promoted it to a whole service we offer.
+In fact, we like the satisfaction they gave that much that we decided to not only do it from time to time.
+We promoted it to the whole service we offer.
 We call it Rapid Prototyping, but from now on you’ll know exactly what it means.